-- (1) On June 1, 2010, upon the closing of the Acquisition, each option to acquire D&B Holdings' common stock was converted into the right to receive an amount in cash equal to the difference between the per share exercise price and the per share acquisition consideration without interest (the "Net Proceeds").
-Amounts in this column reflect certain Net Proceeds received by the NEOs in 2011 related to the Acquisition.
+(1) On June 1, 2010, upon the closing of the Acquisition, each option to acquire D&B Holdings' common stock was converted into the right to receive an amount in cash equal to the difference between the per share exercise price and the per share acquisition consideration without interest (the "Net Proceeds").
+Amounts in this column reflect the aggregate Net Proceeds received by the NEOs in 2012 related to the Acquisition.
 This delayed payment of Net Proceeds relates to the post-Acquisition calculation of certain tax and other allocations between the buyer and seller which occurred in 2011.
-Combined with the Net Proceeds received in 2010, the NEOs have received the following amounts related to the Acquisition: Mr. King \$8,169,138; Mr. Wood \$2,239,442; Mr. Jenkins \$3,284,825; Mr. Tobin \$2,210,015; and Mr. Gleason \$980,234.
-Mr. Berle was not employed by the Company at the time of the Acquisition and did not receive any portion of the Net Proceeds. - (2) In connection with Mr. Wood leaving his position with the Company effective December 31, 2011, on January 13, 2012, the Company repurchased 66 vested stock options owned by Mr. Wood for an aggregate purchase price of \$13,200, the amount of the difference between the per share exercise price and the per share fair market value on December 31, 2011.
+Combined with the Net Proceeds received in 2011 and 2010, the NEOs have received the following amounts related to the Acquisition: Mr. King \$8,187,205; Mr. Jenkins \$3,292,150; and Ms. Manning \$1,074,782.
+Mr. Berle and Mr. Mulleady were not employed by the Company at the time of the Acquisition and did not receive any portion of the Net Proceeds.

-2011 NONQUALIFIED DEFERRED COMPENSATION
+2012 NONQUALIFIED DEFERRED COMPENSATION